On the nonreflecting boundary operators for the general two dimensional Schr\"odinger equation

 \section{Free Schr\"odinger equation}

-Let us start our discussion with the linear case of the equation \eqref{eq:2D-NLS} with null-potential, i.e.,
+Let us start our discussion with the linear case of the equation~\eqref{eq:2D-NLS} with null-potential, i.e.,

-The problem of constructing transparent boundary condition can be exactly treated for the case of compactly supported initial data for a computational domain $\Omega_i$ with a general smooth boundary $\Gamma$ \cite{S2002}.
-The basic approach involves solving the initial boundary value problem on the exterior domain.
-The exterior domain is defined by $\Omega_{e}=\field{R}^2\setminus\overline{\Omega}_i$.
-It is known that a boundedness condition at infinity does not ensure unique solution of the above IVP; one additionally needs to impose a Sommerfeld-like radiation condition at infinity in order to exclude all the incoming waves from infinity.
+The problem of constructing transparent boundary condition can be exactly treated for the case of compactly supported initial data for a computational domain $\Omega_i$ with a general smooth boundary~\cite{S2002}, say, $\Gamma$.
+The basic approach involves solving the initial boundary value problem on the exterior domain which is defined by $\Omega_{e}=\field{R}^2\setminus\overline{\Omega}_i$.
+It is known that a boundedness condition at infinity does not ensure that a unique solution of the IVP in~\eqref{eq:2D-SE} exists; one additionally needs to impose a Sommerfeld-like radiation condition at infinity in order to exclude all the incoming waves from infinity.
 This condition reads as

-Using the decomposition of $u(\vv{x},t)\in L^2(\field{R}^2)=L^2(\Omega_i)\oplus L^2(\Omega_e)$ and introducing the fields $v(\vv{x},t)$ and $w(\vv{x},t)$ we have
+Using the decomposition of $u(\vv{x},t)\in \fs{L}^2(\field{R}^2)=\fs{L}^2(\Omega_i)\oplus \fs{L}^2(\Omega_e)$ and introducing the fields $v(\vv{x},t)$ and $w(\vv{x},t)$ we have

 Construction of the nonreflecting boundary conditions involves solving the exterior problem exactly.
-In the following sections we first consider a infinite strip as computational domain (or periodic boundary condition in the direction it extends to infinity) then extend the results to a rectangular domain.
+In the following sections, we first consider a infinite strip as computational domain (or periodic boundary condition in the direction it extends to infinity) then extend the results to a rectangular domain.